A Non-Parametric Approach to Detect Patterns in Binary Sequences: The Conventional Runs Test

-\\ Note that for all the above 12 combinations the runs test turns out to be insignificant when the alternative is non-randomness or trend, that is, the null hypotheses of randomness holds true.
-However a close observation of the graphs does reveal non random patterns (increasing or constant).

-As a further illustrative example, consider the binary sequence of length 25: which is ordered, i.e., every outcome occurs at consecutive time steps. \\
+We observed that for all 12 combinations the Runs Test results were insignificant when the alternative hypothesis was non-randomness or trend, meaning the null hypotheses of randomness holds true.
+However, close observation of the graphs reveals non random patterns (increasing or constant direction). \\ \\ \textbf{An Illustrative Example:}\\ Consider the binary sequence of length 25, representing the outcomes of 25 rounds of a game (with \textit{wins} represented by 1 and \textit{losses} represented by 0): which is ordered, i.e., every outcome occurs at consecutive time steps. \\

 \textbf{Result of the Runs Test executed on the above sequence:} \\ statistic = -0.67642, runs = 11, $n_1$ = 16, $n_2$ = 9, $n$ = 25, p-value = 0.4988 \\